Path to Space

 Space tourism

 The market for space tourism is another driving force that exists and will grow.
-Bigelow Aerospace is targeting corporations and governments as customers for their Orbital Space Complex, but not tourists.
+Bigelow Aerospace is targeting corporations and governments as customers for their Alpha Station, but not tourists.
 However, the ISS will continue to be a tourist destination and there will possibly be other space stations in Earth orbit for this purpose.
 The space tourism company, Space Adventures, has an agreement with the Federal Space Agency of the Russian Federation and Rocket Space Corporation Energia for three more tourists who will use the Russian Soyuz spacecraft to visit the ISS beginning in 2013.

-Robotic moon resource exploration (2013- )
+Robotic moon resource exploration (2016- )

 Google Lunar X Prize -> Robotic explorers on the moon

 In September 2007, the X Prize Foundation announced the Google Lunar X Prize.
-Sponsored by Google, it's a $20 million prize for a privately funded spaceflight to the moon, including successfully landing, travelling 500 meters (1,640 feet) and transmitting back high definition images and movies.
+Sponsored by Google, it's a total of $30 million intended to stimulate privately funded missions to the moon.

 Credit: Astrobotic Technology